A Word From Fred: On the Shoulders of Giants

 Channel 4 News featuring Fred Watkins!

-Join Channel 4 News and Fred as they interview him and his friendship with famous boxer Muhammad Ali after his passing.
+Join Channel 4 News and Fred as they interview him about his friendship with famous boxer Muhammad Ali after his passing.

 Fred in the News Explore Fred's World